-Training kids to look forward to transitions, rather than dread them, doesn’t just make for happier students and staff — it may lead to better outcomes in the classroom.
+Training kids to look forward to transitions does more than make for happier students and staff—it may also lead to better outcomes in the classroom!

 Try these 6 ideas to improve transitions:

 To get students in line

 - Have students line up alphabetically according to the first letter of their first name without saying a word.

 - Line Captain—This is a great role for a youth leader or adult recess captain.
 When recess ends, the Line Captain leads the class in a simple transition activity such as a cheer, follow the leader, or an activity like Stealthy Ninjas: